Reasoning Frameworks

 Solve by asking how to cause failure or the opposite outcome, then avoid it.

-Systems & Complexity
+Systems & Operational Reasoning

 Systems Thinking